Skip to content

 • Customer last activity – @(Model.CustomerLastActivity) – Inserts content with the customer’s recent activity, e.g., purchasing a product, subscribing to a newsletter, etc.

-• Customer email Md5 – @(Model.CustomerEmailMd5) and customer email Sha256 @(Model.CustomerEmailSha256) – Enable content personalization for customers identified outside the ExpertSender platform.
+• Customer email Md5 – @(Model.CustomerEmailMd5) and customer email Sha256 @(Model.CustomerEmailSha256) – enable content personalization for customers identified outside the ExpertSender CDP platform.

 1. Features you have introduced to the platform:

-• Customer attribute – @(Model.CustomerAttribute(“string attributeName”)) – Allows you to add a selected customer feature; instead of the string attributeName, insert the selected customer feature, previously added to the system in the Settings > Customers > Customer attributes.
+• Customer attribute – @(Model.CustomerAttribute(“string attributeName”)) – allows you to add a selected customer attribute; instead of the string attributeName, insert the selected customer attribute, previously added to the system in the Settings > Customers > Customer attributes.

-• Customer attribute – clear value – @(Model.ClearCustomerAttribute(“attributeName”)) – Resets the value of a feature for a given customer, e.g., clothing size, city of residence.
+• Customer attribute – clear value – @(Model.ClearCustomerAttribute(“attributeName”)) – resets the value of an attribute for a given customer, e.g., clothing size, city of residence.

 1. Links